Monopoles and Landau-Ginzburg Models I: Introduction

 \begin{theorem} For any $H$-surface $\TSigma=(\Sigma, g_\Sigma,\lambda,\nu)$, there exist constants $\epsilon(\TSigma),\zeta(\TSigma)>0$ with the following significance.
 Suppose $\gamma$ solves the perturbed Seiberg-Witten equations \eqref{SWEQ} on $\HH^2_+\times\Sigma$ with $\omega=\nu+ds\wedge\lambda$ and $\E_{an}(\gamma, \Omega_{n,R})<\epsilon$ for any $n\in \Z$ and $R\geq 1$, then

 \end{theorem}

-From Theorem \ref{T1.3}, one can easily deduce the exponential decay of $L^2_k$-norms for a solution $\gamma$.
-Since the spatial direction ($s\to \infty$) is not the one for the negative gradient flow of $\CL_\omega$, Theorem \ref{T1.3} is not a consequence of the standard theory, e.g. \cite[Section 13]{Bible}. \\
+From Theorem \ref{T1.3}, one can easily deduce the exponential decay of $L^2_k$-norms of a solution $\gamma$ on $\HH^2_+\times\Sigma$.
+Since the spatial direction ($s\to \infty$) is not the one for the downward gradient flow of $\CL_\omega$, Theorem \ref{T1.3} is not a consequence of the standard theory, e.g. \cite[Section 13]{Bible}.

-For the proofs of Theorem \ref{T1.2} and \ref{T1.3}, we exploit the fundamental relation between the Seiberg-Witten equations and the gauged Witten equations, as explained in Proposition \ref{P1.4} below.

-\begin{remark} In the second paper \cite{Wang20}, we will carry out the construction of $\HM_*(Y,\fa_i)$ in details for the special case when $(\Sigma,g_\Sigma)$ is a union of flat 2-tori and $\nu$ is harmonic.
-The general case is not really different. \end{remark}
+\begin{remark} In the second paper \cite{Wang20}, we will carry out the construction of $\HM_*(Y,\fa_j)$ in detail for the special case that $(\Sigma,g_\Sigma)$ is a union of flat 2-tori and $\nu$ is harmonic.
+While the general case is almost identical, the invariance of this Floer homology with $g(\Sigma)\geq 2$ is not well-understood and is left as a topic for future research. \end{remark}